jtkovacs/jtkovacs.github.io/REFS/TOCS/interfaces_TOC.md

 Label positions:

-- Label above field: fastest completion times but may be harder to associate label with appropriate field; use if the form represents a familiar task
+- Label above field: fastest completion times but may be harder to associate label with appropriate field; use if the form represents a familiar task and if _vertical space_ isn't an issue
 - Label to left of field: better for associating labels with appropriate fields, but increases (as much as doubles!) form completion time
-    - Right-aligned: Minimizes distance the eye must move, but jagged left edge is harder to process
+    - Right-aligned: Minimizes vertical space and distance the eye must move, but jagged left edge is harder to process
     - Left-aligned: Most time-consuming but labels are easily read